nolanlawson/dotjs-2016/readme.md

 ???

-So Service Workers are hot, and they "move the web forward."
+So if you know nothing else about Service Workers, you can conclude that they're hot, and they "move the web forward."

+But what exactly does that mean?
+We hear this phrase bandied around a lot, but some things aren't clear.

 ---